microsoft/DialoGPT/README.md

-The model files can be loaded exactly as the GPT-2 model checkpoint from Huggingface [pytorch-transformer](https://github.com/huggingface/transformers).
-Please download the required model configuration files (`merges.txt`, `config,json`, `vocab.json`) from `./configs/*`.
+The model files can be loaded exactly as the GPT-2 model checkpoints from Huggingface's [Transformers](https://github.com/huggingface/transformers).
+You can find the corresponding configuration files (`merges.txt`, `config.json`, `vocab.json`) in DialoGPT's repo in `./configs/*`.

 The reverse model is predicting the source from the target.
 This model is used  for MMI reranking.